The Global FlyFisher

 - a Low Water Red Tag as per Danish instructions.

-- a simple Shrimp pattern which I have succesfully used on Lake Oostvoorne.
+- a simple Shrimp pattern which I have successfully used on Lake Oostvoorne.

 The weather - very variable - made us feel right at home.
 Long, sunny spells on Sunday, Tuesday and Thursday morning.
 Pouring rain on Monday and Wednesday.
 The fishing was not at its peak yet, the water temperature being 6 degrees Centigrade Only.